kahunacohen/real-world-fp/README.md

-# Functional Programming for Smarties (part 1)
+# The Very Basics of Functional Programming (part 1)

-Functional programming (fp) has gotten a lot of attention in the JavaScript community lately, mostly due to the visibility of [ReactJs](https://reactjs.org/), [Redux](https://redux.js.org/) and [Rxjs](https://rxjs-dev.firebaseapp.com/).
+Functional programming (fp) is getting a lot of attention in the JavaScript community, due to the visibility of projects such as [ReactJs](https://reactjs.org/), [Redux](https://redux.js.org/) and [Rxjs](https://rxjs-dev.firebaseapp.com/).

 But what is fp, and how can it make our programs better?
 This series is for intermediate JavaScript programmers, and/or those with limited functional programming experience.
-In the first part, I'll explore three important characteristics of functional programming, namely:
+In the first part, I'll explore the three most important aspects of functional programming, namely:

 1. pure functions as primary application building blocks
 1. immutability over mutability